Who We Are

 And, we support the continual development of our members—principals in many different stages of their careers—through benefits, and awards.

 All of our activities are designed to help principals and learning communities achieve desired results for every child.

 The Association believes that the progress and well-being of the individual child must be at the forefront of all elementary and middle-school planning and operations.
 Further, NAESP supports elementary and middle-level principals as the primary catalyst for creating a lasting foundation for learning, driving school and student performance, and shaping the long-term impact of school improvement efforts.

 As a national organization, NAESP operates through a network of affiliated associations in every state, the District of Columbia, Canada, and overseas.

-As the representative of principals who serve 33 million children in grades pre-kindergarten through 8, the Association seeks to:
+As the representative of principals who serve thirty-three million children in grades PK through 8, the Association seeks to:

 - Serve as an advocate for children and youth by ensuring them access to an excellent education;

 - Sustain and promote high professional standards and leadership among principals;